GeaucefStone/Secular_Democratic_Republic/contents/constitution.md

 - **Temporary Order:** A law enforcement officer or immediate family member may petition a court for a temporary ERPO.
 Upon a finding of probable cause, a judge may issue an order, valid for not more than 14 days, requiring the surrender of firearms pending a full hearing.
 This order may be issued *ex parte* (without the subject present).
 - **Full Hearing:** Before the temporary order expires, a full hearing must be held where the subject has the right to be present, to legal counsel, and to confront evidence.
 A final ERPO may be issued for up to one year based on clear and convincing evidence.
 - **Safeguards:** Knowingly filing a false petition shall be a felony.
 All surrendered weapons must be promptly returned upon the order's expiration.
+7. **Municipal Regulation of Discharge:**
+- The right to bear arms shall not be construed to prohibit a municipality from regulating the discharge of firearms within its jurisdiction to ensure public safety.
+- **Such regulations may include, but are not limited to:**
+* Prohibiting discharge within a specified minimum distance of any occupied dwelling, school, or public park without the express written consent of the owner.
+* Enacting and enforcing reasonable noise ordinances that apply to the sound of gunfire.
+* Requiring the use of a certified backstop or range safety system for any target practice on residential property.
+- These regulations shall be presumed constitutional if they are narrowly tailored to address documented public safety risks and do not function as a de facto blanket ban on the lawful use of firearms for self-defense or recreation within the municipality.

+**Framer's Justification:** The right to self-defense does not exist in a vacuum.
+It must be balanced with the right of one's neighbors to domestic security and peace.
+This provision empowers communities to enact common-sense safety measures to prevent stray bullets and noise pollution, without infringing on the core right of law-abiding citizens to own and use firearms responsibly.
+It allows a city to stop someone from firing a rifle in a crowded subdivision, while protecting the ability of a rural resident to practice on their own land.

 ### Section 11: Right to Domestic Privacy